Patch-Traders/BackTester/README.md

-This project is being developed and maintained by Hal Owens and Carson Kurtz, two college students with interest in technology finance and statistics
+This project is being developed and maintained by Hal Owens and Carson Kurtz, two college students with interest in technology, finance and statistics

 #### Contact Us
 Hal Owens - Purdue University - owens155@purdue.edu